EnexaProject/documentation/pages/mydoc/quick_guide.md

 2. **Create a Shared Directory:**
   - The entire platform requires a shared directory for exchanging files between containers.
 Since Docker is used, this directory will be utilized by Docker images as a mounted volume.
 It should be introduced to the service as a path with sufficient read and write access.
 To fulfill this requirement, create a directory and designate it as the shared directory.
 Set the path to this directory when running the service.

+3. **Run the triple store as META-DATA store**
+   - Utilize any triple store of your preference, ensuring it offers an endpoint for executing SPARQL queries.
+One suggestion is to run Fuseki as a docker-compose, as outlined below:

+    ```

+    version: "3.0"
+    services:
+      fuseki:
+        image: stain/jena-fuseki
+        container_name: fuseki
+        networks:
+          - enexaNet
+        ports:
+          - "3030:3030"
+        environment:
+          ADMIN_PASSWORD: pw123
+        volumes:
+          - /data/fusekiData:/fuseki
+    ```

 ## Running the Service

 To run the Enexa service, Docker is required.
 First, ensure you have Docker installed by running the following command: